NWUSensing/soilmoisture-sensing/readme.md

     ![save sensor data](./data/save_data.png)

-6. **Pilot the drone to fly to the next targeted RFID moisture sensor, and repeat the previous step 5.** Extract the data of a targeted RFID moisture sensors at each location until the sensor data of all locations are collected.
+6. **Data collection over all locations**.
+Pilot the drone to fly to the next targeted RFID moisture sensor, and repeat the previous step 5, until the sensor data of all locations are collected.
 7. **Stop RFID reader after finishing data collection at all locations.**

     ```bash